dvashchenko/Flask-Controller/README.md

 ## Description
-Developing an online python compiler using Flask, CodeMirror, JavaScript and the Jinja Template engine.
+Developing an online python interpreter using Flask, CodeMirror, JavaScript and the Jinja Template engine.

 ## TO-DO
 User input handling